GSA/Challenge_gov/README.md

   key: "..."
 ```

+### File Uploads

+In development, local file storage is used.
+In production, file uploads are stored in S3.

+Environment variables required for upload on production:

+- `AWS_ACCESS_KEY_ID` - IAM access key
+- `AWS_SECRET_ACCESS_KEY` - IAM access secret key
+- `AWS_BUCKET` - bucket that the IAM user has read and write permissions to

 ## Testing

 The IdeaPortal runs each pull request (and every commit on the `master` branch) through CI.
 Make sure to add tests as you extend the application.
 We also run [Credo](https://github.com/rrrene/credo) and the built in formatter in CI to ensure code quality.

 ## Learn more about Phoenix